 The landlord's protection is against the worst-case scenario: a failing business that stops paying rent and refuses to leave, dragging out an expensive eviction while running up months of unpaid rent.
 The Good Guy guaranty eliminates that scenario without exposing the tenant to full lease liability.
 Both sides get something real.

 This structure is common in New York commercial real estate and is increasingly negotiated in other major markets.
-It's worth asking for explicitly.
+Negotiated guaranties of this type are typically requested by name, since the default landlord draft rarely includes the Good Guy carveout.

 Florida and Texas have homestead protections written into law — a primary residence cannot be seized to satisfy a commercial lease judgment.
 If your primary residence qualifies as a homestead under state law — which happens automatically in most cases — it is protected even under an unlimited personal guaranty.
 Other assets are not protected.